lcamichigan/alumni-association-style-guide/README.md

 in 1972 or later; use _associate member_.

 **p.m.** Note lowercase and periods.
 However, when writing a time on a website that uses a different style, use the style of the website.
-For example, write _6:00pm_, not _6:00 p.m._, in Facebook and Squarespace event descriptions.

 **Rx** Do not use as an abbreviation of _Ritual_.
 Use _Initiation Ritual._